Djey8/pyhelper-jkluess/Complex/Graphs/README.md

 **Use for:** Social networks, road maps, any bidirectional relationship.

-## DirectedGraph - One-Way Edges
+## DirectedGraph - One-Way Edges (Inherits from Graph)

-Edges have direction: A→B doesn't mean B→A.
+Edges have direction: A→B doesn't mean B→A. Inherits all functionality from `Graph` with directed-specific methods.

 ```python
 from Complex.Graphs.directed_graph import DirectedGraph